-Fears are likely to be more common and intense in women who have never been pregnant or given birth (primary tokophobia) (Bhatia and Jhanjee, 2012).
-Women who have had previous pregnancies (secondary tokophobia) can also experience tokophobia.
+Fears are likely to be more common and intense in parents who have never been pregnant or given birth (primary tokophobia) (Bhatia and Jhanjee, 2012).
+Women and their partners who have had a previous difficult or traumatic experience of childbirth or pregnancy can also have (secondary) tokophobia.

-- Hearing stories from other women close to them who have been through traumatic births.
+- Hearing stories from others close to them who have been through traumatic births (Fisher et al, 2006).

-- Fears related to medical care like ineffective pain control, fear of loss of control or death, or lack of confidence in the team providing care.
+- Fears related to medical care, like ineffective pain control, loss of control, injury or death, or a lack of confidence in the team providing care (Fisher et al, 2006).

-- Psychosocial factors like being a young parent or at a social disadvantage.
+- Psychosocial factors like being a young parent or at a social disadvantage (Fisher et al, 2006).

-- Psychological factors like low self-esteem, revival of traumatic memories of childhood or psychiatric disorders like depression or anxiety.
+- Psychological factors like low self-esteem, revival of traumatic memories of childhood or psychiatric disorders like depression or anxiety (Fisher et al, 2006).

 Effects of tokophobia

-The biggest effect of tokophobia is that women try to delay or avoid pregnancy, using contraception.
-If they do get pregnant, women might be more likely to choose an abortion or to have their baby adopted (Bhatia and Jhanjee, 2012).
-They may also opt for a caesarean section when it comes to giving birth (Bhatia and Jhanjee, 2012).
+The physical effect of tokophobia is that people try to delay or avoid pregnancy by using contraception.
+If they do get pregnant, women might be more likely to choose an abortion (Bhatia and Jhanjee, 2012).
+They may also opt for a caesarean section when it comes to giving birth (Gutteridge, 2013).

 Treatment for tokophobia